xdavidchen/hugoblog/content/post/rome/index.md

 ]
 +++

-In *Atomic Habit*, you will learn the compounding effects of habits.
+In *Atomic Habit*, you will learn the Compound Effect of habits.

 Anyone who has just finished reading the book would be prompt to start good habits.

 The first day of a new habit is when we become extreme optimists.
-We naively believe that we could built it within a day, or 21-day the longest it takes — the pitfall we fall into.
+We naively believe that we could build it within a day, or 21-day the longest it takes — the pitfall we fall into.

 You can't expect yourself to build a working system in a day.